elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-foundational-theories-of-cognitive-neuroscience.md

 score: -1.0
 related_article1:
     id: 164600
+    title: >-
-    title: How are computational models used in the analysis of phonological graphs?
+        How are computational models used in the analysis of phonological graphs?
     subject: Psychology
     url: /learn/psychology/questions/how-are-computational-models-used-in-the-analysis-of-phonological-graphs
 related_article2:
-    id: 164604
+    id: 164613
-    title: How does the arcuate fasciculus contribute to language function?
+    title: >-
+        What is the Sapir-Whorf Hypothesis and how does it relate to the relationship between language and thought?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-arcuate-fasciculus-contribute-to-language-function
+    url: /learn/psychology/questions/what-is-the-sapirwhorf-hypothesis-and-how-does-it-relate-to-the-relationship-between-language-and-thought
 related_article3:
-    id: 164602
+    id: 164610
-    title: Describe the main characteristics of connectionist models in language processing.
+    title: >-
+        How do language proficiency tests contribute to cognitive assessments?
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-main-characteristics-of-connectionist-models-in-language-processing
+    url: /learn/psychology/questions/how-do-language-proficiency-tests-contribute-to-cognitive-assessments
 related_article4:
-    id: 164610
+    id: 164599
-    title: How do language proficiency tests contribute to cognitive assessments?
+    title: >-
+        What is a phonological graph and why is it important in language development?
     subject: Psychology
+    url: /learn/psychology/questions/what-is-a-phonological-graph-and-why-is-it-important-in-language-development
+related_article5:
+    id: 164601
+    title: >-
+        What are the key differences between phonological, syntactic, and semantic processing in language?
+    subject: Psychology
-    url: /learn/psychology/questions/how-do-language-proficiency-tests-contribute-to-cognitive-assessments
+    url: /learn/psychology/questions/what-are-the-key-differences-between-phonological-syntactic-and-semantic-processing-in-language
 ---

 &nbsp;